moble/PostNewtonian.jl/docs/src/index.md

 ## Quick start

-An example with slightly more explanation is given under ["Standard interface"](@ref Standard-interface), and of course the rest of this documentation goes into far more detail.
+An example with slightly more explanation is given under ["High-level interface"](@ref High-level-interface), and of course the rest of this documentation goes into far more detail.
 Here we see a simple example to start things off.